TypeCc/BMI_Calculator_flutter/README.md

 # BMI Calculator

-BMI Calculator is a Flutter application that allows users to calculate their Body Mass Index (BMI) based on their height and weight.
+BMI Calculator is a Flutter application that allows users to calculate their Body Mass Index (BMI) based on their height and weight...

 ## Overview